mazabou/interpretable-gcn-covid-19/index.md

-# Finding the Factors that Contribute Most to the Spread of COVID-19 Inside and Among US Counties
+<center> # Finding the Factors that Contribute Most to the Spread of COVID-19 Inside and Among US Counties </center>

 ## Group Members